ChrisEssery/group-project/Portfolio/UX_Design.md

 ## End-Users

-The first of our end-users is Bob Smith.
+In what follows, we will outline our stakeholder stories.
+These stories will list important and relevant information about our stakeholders, particularly with regard to their knowledge and experience of the product we will be developing.
+These stakeholders will then form a major part of our sprints, the details of which can be found in [ Sprints & Project Management](#Portfolio/Sprints_Project_Management/documentation-of-sprints.md)The first of our end-users is Bob Smith.
 His 'wants' and 'challenges' are specified below, as well as his motivations for wanting to play online games, and his expectations and special requirements.

 <div align="center">